Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Analytic integrable Reeb flows

-\textbf{The slope is irrational.} In this case, both $N_1$ and $N'$ are diffeomorphic to a neighborhood of an irrational tori or a neighborhood of an isolated periodic orbit, i.e. diffeomorphic to $D^2\times S^1$.
-If $N'=N_1$, then they are both diffeomorphic to an irrational torus (since the edge has two endpoints on $v_1$, so $N_1$ has two boundary components at least) and $M$ is just obtained by gluing $T^2\times I$ on the boundary.
-We cut along one of the boundary tori of $N_1$ and we obtain $T^2\times I$ and the flow is irrational in each fiber.
-Any homology class defines global section, which induces a Birkhoff splitting for $X$.
+If $N_2=N_1$, then $N_1$ has at least two boundary components and thus $N_1\cong T^2\times I$.
+Then $U=U_1$ diffeomorphic to $T^2\times I$ and $M$ is obtained by gluing $N_1$ and $U$ along their boundaries.
+Cutting along one of the boundary components of $N_1$, we obtain $\widetilde{M}\cong T^2\times I$ and the flow is irrational in each fiber.
+Any homology class defines a global section, which induces a Birkhoff splitting for $X$.